Skip to main content

 • Self-host on your own infrastructure

-• Modify and customize it
+• Modify and customize the source code

 • Fork and distribute it